USA Inquiry Point for the World Trade Organization (WTO) Agreement on Technical Barriers to Trade (TBT)

 The NAFTA was signed in 1992 by Canada, Mexico, and the United States and entered into force on January 1, 1994.
 It created the world’s largest free trade area, which links 454 million consumers.

 NAFTA’s Standards Related Measures (SRM) Committee was created in 1994 as a forum for the resolution of standards and conformity assessment issues that impact trade among the three NAFTA partners.
 The Office of the United States Trade Representative (USTR) is the U.S. member of the SRM committee.
 The committee operates under Chapter 9 of the NAFTA Agreement and adheres to the 15 articles in that chapter for guidance in harmonizing standards and conformity assessment procedures.
-NIST provides technical background needed to resolve potential technical barriers to trade in the area of standards and conformity assessment, and also operates the U.S. Inquiry Point for NAFTA.
+NIST provides technical background needed to resolve potential technical barriers to trade in the area of standards and conformity assessment and operates the U.S. Inquiry Point for NAFTA.